rhaiscript/rhai-dylib/README.md

 There are multiple limitations with this implementation.

 > TL;DR
+> To use this crate, you need to:
 > - Compile **EVERYTHING**, plugins and program that will load them, using the **SAME** rust version.
 > - Compile **EVERYTHING**, plugins and program that will load them, inside the **SAME** workspace or **WITHOUT** a workspace.
 > - Export the `RHAI_AHASH_SEED` environment variable with the **SAME** four u64 array (i.e. `RHAI_AHASH_SEED="[1, 2, 3, 4]"`) when building your plugins and the program that will load them.